 Training tends to be short term, while development infers lifelong learning.
 This is why we teach life and soft skills while on the road.
 Many students have not traveled abroad, taken care of their own wellbeing, or have practiced making presentations.
 In addition, students learn to use public transit, personal security, how to access and use money, proper dietary and health practices, and how to dress professionally.
 In short, we get students ready for work.

-Mr. Sexton has led 12 programs with 250 students (and eight faculty) benefiting from life lessons learned while traveling abroad.
+Mr. Sexton has led 12 programs (250 students and eight faculty) benefiting from life lessons learned while traveling abroad.
 Many programs take 15-18 months from start to finish in terms of investigation, paperwork, contracting, site selection, negotiating with host firms, recruiting, and after action reports.
 Though a labor far beyond normal classroom teaching, he enjoys helping students transform into mature professionals through these programs.
 The June – July 2019 program will travel to Spain.

 Mr. Sexton’s outside activities includes consulting with small and medium enterprises (SME's), agribusinesses, and non-profit organizations in the areas of corporate and SBU strategy, human resource planning, policies and procedures, branding and organizational communication (including social media).
 He has worked with the City of Seagoville, Texas on strategic direction, capital improvements, and tax base planning.
 Mr. Sexton has also worked with the City of Denton, Texas employees in the areas of business writing and communication.
 Additionally, he has worked with the Combined Law Enforcement Agencies of Texas (CLEAT) in providing survey design and interpretation services for law enforcement agencies.

-Mr. Sexton’s other activities include producing audio recordings (voice-over's) for promotional videos (AACSB video for College of Business), educational programs, documentaries, and the UNT Police Department.
+Mr. Sexton’s other activities include producing audio recordings (voice-over's) for promotional videos (AACSB video for G. Brint Ryan College of Business), educational programs, documentaries, and the UNT Police Department.
 He tutors junior high and high school students in arithmetic, algebra, and geometry free of charge.